 On each switch, one port has the name br0 and the corresponding interface has type internal.
 This is a local port used by the host to communicate with the switch.
 You do not need to use this port.
-The ports to student and staff members follow the name pattern X-student_i, X-staff_i respectively, with X the AS number and i the student/staff number (e.g. 84-student_2 for student 2 in AS 84).
-The ports to other switches have the name X-SWITCHNAME, e.g. 84-ETHZ for the port to ETHZ in AS 84.
-If there is a port to a router, it is called ROUTERNAMErouter, e.g. GENErouter.
+The ports to hosts follow the name pattern X-<host-name>, where X is the AS number (e.g. 84-S_HAW for host S_HAW in AS 84).
+The ports to other switches have the name X-<switch-name>, e.g. 84-S2 for the port to S2 in AS 84.
+If there is a port to a router, it is called <router-name>router, e.g. HAMrouter.